What have we been up to?

 The repair team (which consists of some of the same people that help out at Borrow Don’t Buys repair cafes) spend hours ensuring each piece of technology is thoroughly inspected and cleaned (physically and digitally), upgraded, (using second-hand parts where possible) before having all new software installed.
 When the team is satisfied that the item is in good working order and it has been safety tested, the community helpers collect it back up and work with Nudge Community Builders to find local Plymouth families that are struggling in the new online world of physical distance, lockdown and home education.

-If you would like to support this project, please use our donation button.
+If you would like to support this project, please use our donation button or click here to find out more.
 Thanks!